jconverter/jconverter/README.md

     	}
     });
+    JConverter context = builder.build(); //a custom JConverter context

+Let's define our source object (i.e., the object to convert) as a map.
+The key of this map are a person identifier (e.g., a passport number) the values are the person names, like in the snippet below:

-    JConverter context = builder.build(); //a custom JConverter context Map<String, String> map = new HashMap<String, String>() {{
+    Map<String, String> map = new HashMap<String, String>() {{
     	put("1", "Sarah");
     	put("2", "Abraham");
     	put("3", "Isaac");
     }};

+The following code converts this map to a new map having integers as its keys and instances of Person as its values:

     Type targetType = new TypeToken<Map<Integer,Person>>(){}.getType(); //target type is Map<Integer,Person>

     Convertable convertable = new Convertable(map, context);